 Q: Why do I have to use installed flowmeters to report my production when I have another reporting method which I prefer?

 A: If you are required to have flow meters installed on your property, the District expects you to report with those meters.
 A backup metering method, however, is highly encouraged in case your flow meters do not operate properly or have not captured all of your water use for the year.
-In this case, the backup metering may be used, but the flow meters are expected to be repaired and used as soon as possible.
+In this case, the backup metering may be used, but the flow meters are expected to be repaired and used within 30 days.

 Q: When am I allowed to put flowmeters on my pivot(s) when I drill a new well?

 A: If the new well was drilled on a single section or portion of a section 640 acres or less and there are no adjoining (touching) sections you are associated with either by ownership, lease, management or re-establishment of a groundwater production unit, you are allowed to put the meters at the pivot(s) on that section.

 Q: Why am I required to pay a late filing fee for filing my production reports after the deadline for submission?

 A: There are close to 3,000 production reports which are normally mailed out in middle to late November.
 A filing due date of March 1 was set by the Board to give the producer adequate time to fill out reports and gather supporting documents as needed.
 Late filed or non-filed reports cause a delay in total production calculations which are required to be presented to the General Manager and the Board of Directors to plan for desired future conditions.
 The District has also historically refunded the fees paid for late filed reports if the fee is paid in a timely manner and the following year’s reports are filed by Jan 15.

 Q: Why am I required to have an automatic low pressure drain installed on my check valves?
 They continuously leak.

 A: The low pressure drain automatically opens when the well is shut down and prevents back flow into the aquifer which could cause contamination.